sluramod/homebridge-isy-js/README.md

 Turns out that HomeBridge platforms can only return a maximum of 100 devices.
 So if you end up exposing more then 100 devices through HomeBridge the HomeKit software will fail adding the HomeBridge to your HomeKit network.
 To address this issue this platform provides an option to screen out devices based on criteria specified in the config.

-NEEDED: Someone with a Venstat Insteon thermostat to add support for it.
-I will accept submissions for implementations if someone is interested.

 # Requirements